Naatyu/MagNav/README.md

 - Available at any location
 - Available 24 hours a day and 7 days a week

-But which cannot be jammed.
+but which cannot be jammed.
 This is where magnetic navigation comes in.
 In addition to having the advantages of GPS, magnetic navigation is much more difficult to jam or impossible in the air.

 However, there is a current blocking element, the magnetic disturbance of the carrier.
 In order to navigate by means of the magnetic field of the earth, measurements of the magnetic field are made from the earth and a map of magnetic anomalies is referred to.
 However, the carrier from which the measurements are made emits magnetic disturbances.
 In order to obtain good measurements, it is necessary to be able to remove the carrier disturbance from the magnetometer measurements.<br>
 There are currently some techniques such as placing the magnetometer on a pole at about 2-3 meters from the aircraft and then perform a Tolles-Lawson calibration.
 This is very impractical and imposes constraints.